drush211/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Through the door, and forward past 1 cannon, hard right to dodge, then to the end.
   * Dodge Everything!
   * At the top of the last stairs, pick up PhotonBeam.
+Can skip if dropped after Fargo.
   * [**DeadHead (735/6)**][15]
     * Glenn - 1/Strengthen on Serge
     * Leena - 1/EagleEye on Serge